Updated May 13th, 2022

-For more examples and uses of Open Data regarding the environment, health, education, and more, read these Open Data essentials.
+Read these Open Data essentials for more examples and uses regarding the environment, health, education, and more.

 An example of an excellent resource for collaboration across multiple disciplines is Socrata, from Tyler Technologies.
 Socrata is a data platform that enables governments to use data as a strategic asset in the design, development, and implementation of programs.
 This enhances the flow and quality of Open Data, increases transparency, and encourages collaboration.
 Check out the extensive list of solutions for the different sectors of: public administration, courts and public safety, health and human services, education, and technology.Another example of a resource for Open Data is the UMMS digital repository and publishing system that offers worldwide access to scholarly work, research, and expertise from the University of Massachusetts Medical School.
 These data files include dissertations, theses, journal articles, and scholarly publications that must meet strict requirements for the dissemination of data.
 Benefits of sharing your data here include: